Beamline phone numbers:

 To access your data while you are on site is possible from a Diamond desktop (read-write) or your own laptop on the Visitor Network (read-only).
 The Visitor Network is accessed by WiFi (DLS_VIS) or over a wired connection on a beamline (Black Cat 6 patch cables).
 Instructions on how to do that can be found here.

 For the off line data access Diamond computers can be accessed from your own computer with the NoMachine software.
-Here are more details on how you can install it.
+More details on how you can install it can be found below.
 To retrieve your data from a previous session you will need to follow one of two separate routes depending on whether your visit was under or over 40 days ago.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.